In the guide

 Van sales

-The rules for mass caterers also apply to van sales, although if you purchase prepacked sandwiches to sell from your van the normal prepacked rules will apply (see below).
+A van can be a mass caterer if it meets the above definition, in which case the rules for mass caterers apply.
+However, if you purchase prepacked sandwiches to sell from your van, the normal prepacked rules will apply (see below).

 Back to top